 Disney Vacation on a Budget | Hidden Vacation Costs

 While you may think the Disney Vacation memories are souvenir enough, we can guarantee you they’re not.
 To spare yourself the screaming child or pouting teenager who wants another pair of mickey ears they won’t wear ever again except on this vacation, plan for 40 dollars a person.
 This may feel like a high number, but the ears alone are 25 dollars which will leave 15 dollars for something small, like a mug.
 Disney sweatshirts are close to 60 and t-shirts run about 25-35.
-You can set your own limit here, but we do one souvenir per person, which is actually really lovely, because otherwise you just buy everything.
+You can set your own limit here, but we do one souvenir per person, which is actually really lovely because otherwise you just buy everything.

 Snacks and Treats

 We don’t know about you but we can’t say no to Starbucks at Disney and if we’re near Fife and Drum, we’ll be getting an American Dream.
 Plan 15 dollars per person in this category.
-For the adults this will cover one coffee and a snack later.
+For the adults, this will cover one coffee and a snack later.
 To cut costs, you can aim for just 7 dollars per person for one coffee… but that dole whip sure is hard to turn down, so we always allow for 10-15 per person per day.

 With Disney getting busier during the next few years and in any months leading to openings for Toy Story Land or Star Wars Land the Disney buses will be busy.
-That said, if you’re toting family, travelling during the rainy season or holidays there will come a time when you’re praying for a taxi, can’t stand to wait 45 minutes for the bus to arrive, or just need to get back to the hotel.
-Set aside another 20-30 dollars for this category if you think it would give you a little piece of mind.
+That said, if you’re toting family, traveling during the rainy season or holidays there will come a time when you’re praying for a taxi, can’t stand to wait 45 minutes for the bus to arrive, or just need to get back to the hotel.
+Set aside another 20-30 dollars for this category if you think it would give you a little peace of mind.

 Crunching the Numbers for Your Disney Vacation on a Budget

-Hopefully this post has given you an idea of all the things that need to be considered to get a good handle on a what a Disney budget looks like.
+Hopefully, this post has given you an idea of all the things that need to be considered to get a good handle on what a Disney budget looks like.
 With the goal of getting an actual number to aim for your next tasks will be working through the steps above.

 - Choose whether you’re Driving or Flying

-- Are you Staying On-Site or Off-Site
+- Are you Staying On-Site or Off-Site?

 - Decide to Purchase a Package or Tickets separately